SAT / ACT Prep Online Guides and Tips

 But here's the caveat: the Selection Index score you need in order to qualify as a Semifinalist varies by state.
 Below are state selection index cutoffs for semifinalists for the 2020 PSAT, as well as the estimated cutoff scores needed to qualify as a Semifinalist in each state.

-I calculated these estimated PSAT score cutoffs by working backward.
-First, I divided each state's Selection Index by 2.
-Then, I divided the quotient by 3 to get (estimated) PSAT test scores for Math, Reading, and Writing.
-Next, I converted each test score into a section score.
-Finally, I combined the EBRW and Math section scores to get an approximate PSAT score for each Selection Index cutoff.
+I calculated these estimated PSAT score cutoffs by looking at the NMSC equation and working backward.
+First, I multiplied each state’s Selection Index by 10.
+Then, I divided that number by 3 to get (estimated) PSAT section scores for Math and Reading and Writing.
+Finally, I combined the Reading and Writing and the Math section scores to get an approximate PSAT score for each Selection Index cutoff.

 State Selection Index Cutoff PSAT